The juicy fruits of Cucumber can always make your summer refreshing, but overwatering your plant is not a solution to make it juicier!

 The primary culprit for this can be the heavy clay soil, as the damp soil absorbs too much water instead of allowing it to drain.

 4. Mushy Fruit

-When the cucumber is soft on touching, it is a sign of rottenness from the inside.
-Nobody wants to put an effort all year long and get rotten fruit in return, right?
+When the Cucumber is soft on touching, it is a sign of rottenness from the inside.
+Nobody wants to put in an effort all year and get rotten fruit in return, right?

 5. Stunted Growth

-Overwatering cucumber vines forbids their natural growth as they don’t receive food.
+Overwatering Cucumber vines forbid their natural growth as they don’t receive food.

-Cucumbers are heavy eaters, and the dose increases further if they start yielding juicy fruits.
+Cucumbers are heavy eaters; the dose increases further if they are to yield juicy fruits.

 If the cucumbers suffer stunted growth, you may witness the following plant signs.